 Reproductive success is an important metric because owls that successfully reproduce have a higher chance of contributing offspring-and genes-to future generations of spotted owls.
-Successful reproduction is also necessary for generating a surplus pool of non-territorial birds (i.e. "floaters") available for recruitment when there is territory vacancy.
+Successful reproduction is also necessary for generating a surplus pool of non-territorial birds (i.e., "floaters") available for recruitment when there is territory vacancy.
 Spotted owl reproduction is sporadic and closely linked to local weather and regional climate patterns, but may also be influenced by habitat, spotted owl breeding experience, prey availability, the presence of barred owls, disease, chemical exposure, and other environmental factors.

-Data for MRC lands further corroborate the view that spotted owl reproduction is cyclic, which has been consistent with other study areas throughout northwestern California over the past 16 years (Figure 9).
-Similar to previous studies, we found that precipitation in the early nesting period (March-April) was the most informative model explaining the negative relationship with reproductive output (Figure 9; Franklin et al. 2000; Glenn et al. 2009).
-And while the significance of this statistical relationship has declined in recent years, there are also additional variables not considered here that may explain the current unprecedented decline in spotted owl reproductive success over the past six seasons.
+Similar to previous studies, we found that precipitation in the early nesting period (March-April) is an informative model explaining the negative relationship with reproductive output (Figure 7; Franklin et al. 2000; Glenn et al. 2009).
+And while the significance of this statistical relationship has declined in recent years, there are also additional variables not considered here that may explain the current unprecedented decline in spotted owl reproductive success over the past five seasons.

 Potential stressors impacting the spotted owl population include the presence of barred owls, the use of toxic pesticides in trespass marijuana gardens, and long-term drought over the past decade.
-The extended drought (2007-2009, 2012-2017) may have a negative effect on small mammal populations, which could in turn affect not only spotted owls but other top predators that rely on this prey base.
-In 2018, night detections were drastically lower for all owl species, including the barred owl.
-The cyclic nature of spotted owl reproductive patterns and their link with climate makes it very difficult to attribute timber harvest activities with declining reproductive rates without a carefully designed study.
-Regardless, a similar pattern of declining reproduction in spotted owls has been observed on multiple ownerships in Mendocino and Sonoma counties over the past six years.
+The extended drought may have a negative effect on small mammal populations, which could in turn affect not only spotted owls but other top predators that rely on this prey base.
+A similar pattern of declining reproduction in spotted owls has been observed on multiple ownerships in Humboldt, Mendocino and Sonoma counties over the past five years.
 This pattern appears to be independent of site-specific management activities.

 Figure 7.
-Annual reproductive success (mean number of fledglings/pair) of spotted owls and early season rainfall (inches) by year for Mendocino Redwood Company timberlands, 1989-2018.
+Annual reproductive success (mean number of fledglings/pair) of spotted owls and early season rainfall (inches) by year for Mendocino Redwood Company timberlands, 1989-2021.